curiosity-unlimited/github-copilot-air-pollution-app/README.md

     git checkout edit-mode
     ```

-5. Checkout to `agent-mode` if you're working on Edit mode from the course:
+5. Checkout to `agent-mode` if you're working on Agent mode from the course:
     ```
     git checkout agent-mode
     ```